 - Step 3.
-Transfer your meatloaves to the preheated oven and bake for 30 minutes or until internal temperature reaches 160 F. After baking, let rest for 10 minutes, divide between plates and serve with your favorite side dish.
+Transfer your meatloaves to the preheated oven and bake for 30 minutes or until the internal temperature reaches 160 F. After baking, let rest for 10 minutes, divide between plates, and serve with your favorite side dish.

 How do you keep taco meatloaf moist?

 The best way to keep your taco meatloaf moist is to use the right proportion of lean meat and fat.
 It doesn’t matter which type of meat you decide to use, 80% of meat to 20% fat is the best ratio.